sebhoerl/matsim-fleetpy/README.md

 If, by chance, a vehicle and a waiting request are on the same link, the vehicle will pick up the customer and perform the trip.

+## Rejecting dispatcher

+In `example/rejecting_dispatcher.py` the Euclidean/Bipartite dispatcher from above is extended with rejections: If a request is still not picked up once the `latestPickupTime` is exceeded, it is rejected.

 ## Communication interface

 - Initialization: first message sent to MATSim to open the conversation